-During the six months ended 30 June 2020, we recorded contracted sales (including contracted sales by joint venture projects) of approximately RMB37.6 billion with contracted sales GFA of approximately 1.52 million sq.m., representing an increase of 1.8 per cent. from contracted sales of approximately RMB36.9 billion and a decrease of 7.4 per cent. from contracted sales GFA of approximately 1.64 million sq.m., respectively, over the six months ended 30 June 2019.
-For the year ended 31 December 2019, we recorded contracted sales (including contracted sales by joint venture projects) of RMB72.11 billion with contracted sales GFA of approximately 3.49 million sq.m., representing a year-on-year increase of 24.8 per cent. from contracted sales of RMB57.78 billion and a year-on-year increase of 26.1 per cent. from contracted sales GFA of approximately 2.77 million sq.m., respectively, for the year ended 31 December 2018.
+During the six months ended 30 June 2020, we recorded contracted sales (including contracted sales by joint venture projects) of approximately RMB37.6 billion with contracted sales GFA of approximately 1.52 million sq.m., representing an increase of 1.8 per cent. from contracted sales of approximately 1.64 million sq.m., respectively, over the six months ended 30 June 2019.
+For the year ended 31 December 2019, we recorded contracted sales (including contracted sales by joint venture projects) of RMB72.11 billion with contracted sales GFA of approximately 3.49 million sq.m., representing a year-on-year increase of 24.8 per cent. from contracted sales GFA of approximately 3.49 million sq.m., respectively, for the year ended 31 December 2018.